 The legal team for the injured miners, headed by advocate Dali Mpofu, has only received donor support for three of the 10 months the commission has already sat.

 All the while, the government supports large legal teams for the South African Police Services (SAPS), as well as the police minister and the department of minerals and resources.

 This is not acceptable.

 Now that all the legal teams representing the victims have withdrawn in solidarity following the withdrawal of the Mpofu team, the only interested parties that are left at the commission are the heavily resourced Lonmin, the National Union of Mineworkers (NUM), SAPS, the South African Human Rights Commission – which is operating on a strained budget and in accordance with its constitutional mandate to monitor the process and ensure the protection of human rights – and various other government departments.

 Without legal representation for the injured miners, there can be no level playing field.
-Should the hearings continue without the participation of the legal teams representing the victims it would be a travesty of justice.

 That this matter will now have to come before the Constitutional Court is a serious indictment of the government and, in particular, the ministry of justice and constitutional development and the presidency.